 City of Duluth Crisis Grant:

-Yes.
-Each individual we serve has a right to privacy, we do everything in our power to ensure that their identity and health information is protected.
+Yes, each individual we serve has a right to privacy.
+We do everything in our power to ensure that their identity and health information are protected.

-Our community crisis response teams hours differs by county.
-These crisis numbers wil always connect you with groups who are here to help.
+Our community crisis response team’s hours differ by county.
+These crisis numbers will always connect you with groups who are here to help.

 South St. Louis County – 24/7